addania/coding/src/pages/Add_video_assets_to_React.md

 title: "Add video assets to React"
 date: "2019-10-02"
 ---
-Being able to display videos in your website is veery cool.
+Being able to display videos in your website is very cool.
 Here is how you can easily do it.

 > Go to pages folder and create vid subfolder

-> Upload your video there for example called ulrik.mp4
+> Upload your video there for example called myVideo.mp4

-> open your index.js files and import your video
+> Open your index.js files and import your video
 ```
 import vid from "./vid/myVideo.mp4";
 ```
-> create a video tag with source tag. in video tag write controls if zou want to displaz controls like plaz and pause. in source tag write the src either as a URL where your video is hosted or file path to your imported video. also add type, in this case video/mp4
+> Create a video tag with source tag.
+In video tag write controls ifyzou want to display controls like play and pause.
+In source tag write the src either as a URL where your video is hosted or file path to your imported video.
+Also add type, in this case video/mp4
 ```
 <video  controls>
     <source src={vid} type="video/mp4">